-Now Live: Easier Online License Applications!
+Now Live: Easier Online License Applications and Renewals!

-We are introducing a new LicensE Application Status Lookup tool.
-This tool will make it easier for employers to track the application status of current and future employees, and it will help academic advisors support students during the license application process.
-To access the Application Status Lookup tool, individuals will need an applicant's 10-digit PAR number.
+Our LicensE Application Status Lookup tool makes it easier for employees, and helps academic advisors support students during the license application process.
+To access the Application Status Lookup tool, you will need the applicant's 10-digit PAR number.
 An applicant may provide the number to anyone who could support their application.
-For more information, see our press release.
+Find more information in our news release about this tool.

 License Information